PixarV/terraform-provider-r4/website/docs/d/iam_policy.html.markdown

 * `path` - The path to the policy.
 Always `""`.
 * `path_prefix` - The prefix of the path to the IAM policy.
 Always empty.
-* `tags` - Key-value mapping of tags for the IAM Policy.
+* `tags` - Key-value mapping of tags for the IAM policy.
 Always empty.